kelseyywang/git-dumb/README.md

-# Dumb GitHub
+# git-dumb

-Does GitHub give you headaches, heartaches, and other bad feelings?
-Have you ever just wanted an incredibly inefficient and dumb version control system that just plops different versions of files in your local folder?
+Are you tired of people stereotyping you as smart just because you're a programmer?
+If so, it's time to **git dumb**.

-Me too!!!
+### Introducing git-dumb, one of my worse ideas.

-### Introducing Dumb GitHub, one of my worse ideas.
+It's a "version control" system that just backs up different versions of files onto your local machine.
+Great for use on sketchy hackathon projects, or when you're just feeling particularly dumb. ¯\\\_(ツ)\_/¯

 How to use:

-1. Download this shit and put dumb_github.py in the same directory as the files you want to dumbly save.
+1. Download this shit and put git-dumb.py in the same directory as the files you want to dumbly save.
-2. Run python3 dumb_github.py (or something like that) in that same directory.
+2. Run python3 git-dumb.py (or something like that) in that same directory.
-3. Enjoy!
+3. Modify files as you please.
+Enjoy!